 “My particular struggles personally as an artist reflect a lot of issues that I face on a regular basis.
 Living in San Francisco with a brutal economic environment, being a person of color that potentially reads as ethnically ambiguous, and a presidency that targets many forms of racial queerness and identity, are just some of the things that I struggle with that affects my practice and how I think about my work.
 In a lot of ways, I work with and through my art as a way of coping with and understand these issues that I’m a part of.
 Art can be a way of figuring things out, a way of processing that is already inherently a struggle,” Calimlim said.

 At present, Calimlim is currently teaching an Experimental Drawing class at the SFAI’s Public Education Program.
-He was also part of “APAture,” the annual Asian & Pacific American arts festival, presented by Kearny Street Workshop (closing reception is on October 28 at the Arc Studios and Gallery in San Francisco).
+He was also part of “APAture,” the annual Asian & Pacific American arts festival, presented by Kearny Street Workshop at the Arc Studios and Gallery in San Francisco.

 For more information on Francis Calimlim and his work visit his website at www.franciscalimlimart.com.